GeorgeSchiro/GetCert/README.md

 -ScriptStage1= SEE PROFILE FOR DEFAULT VALUE

-    There are multiple stages involved with the process of getting a certificate from the certificate network.
+    There are multiple stages involved with the process of getting a certificate from the certificate provider network.
 Each stage has an associated Powershell script.
 The stages are represented in this profile by -ScriptStage1 thru -ScriptStage8.

 -ServiceReportEverything=True